 What on Earth is going on?!

-There is so much talk everywhere about plastic waste poisoning our oceans, environment and thus also our food (Guardian, Wikipedia, BBC, etc.).
-As a solution to this individuals are asked to recycle plastics separately from everything else, bottle banks are appearing in stores where you can leave empty bottles instead of sending them to landfills and plastic bags have gotten a price tag all over the world to raise awareness of the fact that this stuff really is destroying our surroundings.
+Now, as we all know there is so much talk everywhere about plastic waste poisoning our oceans, environment and thus also our food (Guardian, Wikipedia, BBC, etc.) And as a solution we are all asked and encouraged to recycle plastics separately from everything else: bottle banks are appearing in stores, where you can leave empty bottles instead of sending them to landfills, and plastic bags have gotten a price tag all over the world to raise awareness of the fact that this stuff really is destroying our surroundings.

 And at the very same time the fashion industry marches out an outfit after an outfit made of the most un-cool material on this planet: see-through plastic!
 WTF?!
 I love fashion but these pictures teeming on my Instagram feed make me angry.